GustavoCaso/sendbird/README.md

 unregister_all_device_token
 ```

-All this methods will store the requests, in an array of pending_requests so when sending the message `request!` will execute them.
+The interface will store all the pending requests called before the `request!`, when triggering the `request!` method will optimize how many request, have to be done, you don't have to worry about that.

 The User interface also provide some attributes: `gcm_tokens` and `apns_tokens`, they will store the different token this user have, so by triggering any of the `register_*` methods will store or remove from this attributes.